Sri Lanka by Local Rail

 Overnight: Kandy Myst, Kandy or Similar (B, L)

-This morning, we’ll journey towards Sigiriya.
-En route, we’ll visit a spice garden in Matale, where you’ll see the wide variety of spices Sri Lanka is famous for.
-Learn how they are grown and processed while enjoying the delightful fragrances of nutmeg, pepper, cinnamon, and cardamom as you stroll through the garden.
+This morning after breakfast and checkout, we’ll journey by private coach towards Sigiriya – the iconic Lion Rock.
+En route, we’ll visit a spice garden in Matale, where you’ll see the wide variety of spices for which Sri Lanka is famous.
+Learn how they’re grown and processed while enjoying the delightful fragrances of nutmeg, pepper, cinnamon, and cardamom as you stroll through the garden.
+We’ll have time for lunch at leisure here before continuing on to Dambulla, and the magnificent Dambulla Cave Temples.

-In the late afternoon, we’ll arrive in Sigiriya, home to the iconic Lion Rock.
-After time to relax and enjoy the resort’s amenities we’ll meet for dinner at the hotel’s restaurant.
+After checking in you’ll have time to relax and enjoy the resort’s amenities before regrouping for dinner in the hotel restaurant.

 Overnight: Heritance Kandlama, Dambulla or Similar (B,D)

-Early this morning, before the heat sets in, we’ll head to Sigiriya to visit the iconic Lion Rock, a site of both historical and archaeological importance.
+Early this morning, before the heat sets in, we’ll head to Sigiriya with a packed breakfast to visit the iconic Lion Rock, a site of both historical and archaeological importance.
 Rising 200 metres above the surrounding landscape, this massive granite formation was chosen by King Kashyapa (AD 477–495) as the location for his royal capital.
 The king built his palace on top of the rock, adorned its sides with vibrant frescoes, and created a grand entrance in the form of a colossal lion statue.
 After his death, the site was abandoned and used as a Buddhist monastery until the 14th century.
 For those who are fit and agile, a challenging 1,200-step staircase leads to the Lion’s Paws at the top of the rock, offering panoramic views.

-Overnight: Heritance Kandlama, Dambulla or Similar (B, L)
+Overnight: Heritance Kandlama, Dambulla or Similar (B,L,D)

 Overnight: Cinnamon Lodge, Habarana or Similar (B, L)

-After breakfast and check-out, we’ll travel in style aboard a privately chartered T1 Railcar for a 5-hour journey back to Colombo.
+Next, we’ll travel in style aboard a privately chartered T1 Railcar for a 5-hour journey back to Colombo.
 This Deluxe Diesel T1 Railcar, manufactured by English Electric in the 1930s, was in service in Sri Lanka from 1947 to 1983 and has since been beautifully restored to offer a unique, comfortable travel experience.
-Enjoy lunch and refreshments on board as you relax, enjoy the scenery, read a book, or chat with fellow travelers.
+Enjoy lunch and refreshments on board as you relax, enjoy the scenery, read a book, or chat with fellow travellers.

 Upon arrival in Colombo, we’ll transfer to a charming courtyard restaurant in a former office of architect Geoffrey Bawa for light refreshments.
 Afterwards, you’ll explore his former residence, Colombo Residence No. 11, a masterpiece he renovated over 40 years.
 Wander through the unique space, admiring Bawa’s artistic flair and sophisticated design.